-For the year ended 31 March 2018, the Company granted 981,449,000 share options to an employee and certain consultants of the Group under the Share Option Scheme.
+For the year ended 31 March 2019, the Company granted Nil (2018: 981,440,000) share option under the Share Option Scheme.

 The purpose of the Share Option Scheme is to reward Participants who have contributed to the Group and to provide incentives to Participants to work towards the success of the Company.